essential-contributions/essential-integration/docs/getting-started/src/getting-started/applications_101.md

 # Essential Applications 101

-Essential applications at the highest level are composed of `contract`s.
-Although this terminology will be familiar to developers coming from imperative blockchain languages (e.g. Solidity), a _declarative_ contract is a fundamentally different thing.
+At the core, **Essential applications** are built around `contract`s.
+If you're familiar with imperative blockchain languages like Solidity, this terminology might sound familiar.
+However, a **declarative** contract in Essential is fundamentally different from its imperative counterpart.

-Imperative "contracts" take a set of inputs, and update state as a side-effect of the execution of a sequence of opcodes over these inputs.
-In particular, a set of storage opcodes exist which directly act upon state.
+### The Difference: Imperative vs. Declarative

+In **imperative contracts**, a set of inputs is processed through a sequence of opcodes, which updates the state as a side effect.
+These contracts often use storage-related opcodes that directly manipulate the state.

-You may have heard that Essential achieves state updates "_declaratively_"; without the need for execution.
-This means that from the point of view of an Essential application, things happen in reverse when compared to the imperative approach.
-We start with a (proposed) atomic state mutation (i.e. a set of proposed new state values), and then substitute those values into a contract to check their validity.
-A Pint program, then, exists to _validate a given state mutation against a set of predefined rules_.
-These predefined rules are what make up a Pint contract.
+However, **Essential applications** operate **declaratively**, meaning that state updates occur without execution.
+In contrast to the imperative approach, Essential applications work in reverse.
+We begin with a proposed atomic state mutation — a set of proposed new state values — and then check their validity against a contract.

->We have said that the starting point for an Essential application is a state mutation.
-You may therefore be wondering where these state mutations come from.
-Discovery of optimal state mutations (or "solutions") is the responsibility of solvers.
-A solver may be a third-party entity which competes to find optimal solutions.
-It may also be simply a centralized program (e.g. a server, or a front-end app or wallet) which serves solutions for a specific application.
-The techniques solvers use to find optimal solutions (and the mechanism governing their inclusion in blocks) is beyond the scope of this guide.
-For now, it is sufficient to note that incentivized actors exist in the system to discover these solutions, and that this discovery occurs _off-chain_.
-We will see a simple solution later in this guide, when we come to test our application.
+Essentially, a **Pint program** exists to **validate a given state mutation** against predefined rules.
+These rules form the core of a **Pint contract**.

+---

+### State Mutations and Solvers

+You may be wondering, **where do these state mutations come from?**

+- **State mutations** (or "solutions") are discovered by **solvers**.
+- Solvers may be third-party entities competing to find optimal solutions, or they could be centralized programs like servers, front-end apps, or wallets, which provide solutions for specific applications.
+- The techniques used by solvers to discover these solutions, and the mechanism for including them in blocks, are outside the scope of this guide.
+For now, know that incentivized actors in the system discover these solutions **off-chain**.

+Later in this guide, we’ll explore a simple solution when we test our application.

+---

+### Storage and Contracts

-A Pint contract _may_ declare a storage block.
-If it does, this state belongs to that contract.
-In general, state can only be updated if the new values are validated by the contract which owns it.
+A **Pint contract** may declare a **storage block**.
+If it does, the contract owns that state, and in general, state updates can only occur if the new values are validated by the contract.

-> Note : a contract does not have to define a storage block.
-It may simply apply additional constraints to state mutations on other contracts.
-In this case, both the constraints of this contract _and the constraints contract which owns the state_ must be satisfied for a solution to be valid.
+> **Note**: A contract is not required to define a storage block.
+It may impose additional constraints on state mutations related to other contracts.
+In such cases, both the constraints of the current contract and the contract owning the state must be satisfied for a solution to be valid.

+---

+### Predicates and Constraints

-Validation occurs through the satisfaction of one of the contract's `predicate`s.
-You can think of predicates as "pathways to validity" for the contract: in order for the contract to be satisfied (and therefore, its state updated), _one_ of its predicates must be satisfied.
+Validation of a contract’s state occurs through the satisfaction of one of the contract's **predicates**.

+- Think of **predicates** as "pathways to validity."
+For a contract to be satisfied (and for its state to be updated), **one** of its predicates must be met.
-A predicate is a block of code comprising one or more `constraint`s.
-A constraint is simply a boolean expression which must evaluate to `True` for the predicate containing it to be satisfied.
-From a code organization point of view, a `predicate` may look a bit like a function.
-However, the distinction is very important.
-A `predicate` is in no sense "called" in the same way a function is.
-It is simply a target that individual solutions may seek to satisfy.
+- A **predicate** consists of one or more **constraints**.
+A constraint is a boolean expression that must evaluate to `True` for the predicate to be satisfied.

+From a code organization perspective, predicates might look like functions, but there's a key difference: predicates are not **called** like functions.
+Instead, they are simply targets that individual solutions attempt to satisfy.

+---

-In the rest of this guide, we will see these concepts implemented in Pint for a simple counter application.
+In the rest of this guide, we will implement these concepts in **Pint** using a simple counter application.
+You’ll see how contracts, predicates, and constraints come together in practice.